 Option 3 - Embed resume as a .pdf

-You can use the third-party service Issuu to embed your resume on your site a .pdf.
+You can use the third-party service Issuu to embed your resume on your site as a .pdf.
 This is a great option for resumes with elaborate designs or layouts.
-To learn more, visit Using Issuu with Squarespace
+To learn more, visit Using Issuu with Squarespace.

 Note: Embedded .pdfs aren't indexable by search engines.
 If you'd like your resume to appear in search results, we recommend both adding it to a Text Block and embedding it as a .pdf.